-To ensure HIPAA compliance in healthcare, implement comprehensive security measures such as conducting regular risk assessments, providing staff training on privacy practices, implementing strict access controls, using encrypted communication for patient data, maintaining audit trails, and obtaining signed Business Associate Agreements with third-party vendors who handle protected health information (PHI).
+To ensure HIPAA compliance in healthcare, implement security measures such as conducting regular risk assessments, providing staff training on privacy practices, implementing strict access controls, using encrypted communication for patient data, maintaining audit trails, and obtaining signed Business Associate Agreements with third-party vendors who handle protected health information (PHI).
 There must be a robust framework of policies, procedures, and technical safeguards to protect patients’ sensitive information while adhering to HIPAA law.
-HIPAA, enacted in 1996, aims to safeguard individuals’ PHI and guarantees their rights concerning the use and disclosure of such data.
+HIPAA aims to safeguard individuals’ PHI and guarantees their rights concerning the use and disclosure of such data.

 Risk Assessments and Control Measures